Generative Social Choice

 \section{Abstract}

-Traditionally, social choice theory has only been applicable to choices among a few predetermined alternatives but not to more complex decisions such as collectively selecting a textual statement.
-We introduce \emph{generative social choice}, a framework that combines the mathematical rigor of social choice theory with the capability of large language models to generate text and extrapolate preferences.
-This framework divides the design of AI-augmented democratic processes into two components: first, proving that the process satisfies rigorous representation guarantees when given access to oracle queries; second, empirically validating that these queries can be approximately implemented using a large language model.
-We apply this framework to the problem of generating a slate of statements that is representative of opinions expressed as free-form text; specifically, we develop a democratic process with representation guarantees and use this process to represent the opinions of participants in a survey about chatbot personalization.
-We find that 93 out of 100 participants feel ``mostly'' or ``perfectly'' represented by the slate of five statements we extracted.
+The mathematical study of voting, \emph{social choice theory}, has traditionally only been applicable to choices among a few predetermined alternatives, but not to open-ended decisions such as collectively selecting a textual statement.
+We introduce \emph{generative social choice}, a design methodology for open-ended democratic processes that combines the rigor of social choice theory with the capability of large language models to generate text and extrapolate preferences.
+Our framework divides the design of AI-augmented democratic processes into two components: first, proving that the process satisfies representation guarantees when given access to oracle queries; second, empirically validating that these queries can be approximately implemented using a large language model.
+We apply this framework to the problem of summarizing free-form opinions into a proportionally representative slate of opinion statements; specifically, we develop a democratic process with representation guarantees and use this process to {portray} the opinions of participants in a survey about {abortion policy}.
+In a trial with 100 representative US residents, we find that {84 out of 100 participants feel ``excellently'' or ``exceptionally''} represented by the slate of five statements we extracted.